vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    This command enforces Generalized TTL Security Mechanism (GTSM), as specified in :rfc:`5082`.
-With this command, only neighbors that are the specified number of hops away will be allowed to become neighbors.
+With this command, only neighbors that are specified number of hops away will be allowed to become neighbors.
 The number of hops range is 1 to 254.
 This command is mutually exclusive with :cfgcmd:`ebgp-multihop`.